jacksonmelcher/podcast_fm_/README.md

-# README
+# Podcast.fm

-Podcast network built with Ruby on Rails.
-I followed a tutorial by Mackenzie Child that can be  found here: https://www.youtube.com/user/mackenziechild
+Podcast network built for practice with Ruby on Rails.
+I am following a tutorial by Mackenzie Child, it can be found here: https://www.youtube.com/user/mackenziechild

 Ruby Version: 2.4.1
 Rails Version: 5.4.1